 Figure 10 displays the results of the inflation target shock in this environment.
 In the "ES-ARM70%" economy, the aggregate consumption response differential between Spain and the euro area drops by around 40%.
-This driven by a weaker pass-through to average mortgage interest rates, which determines a small cash-flow effect to borrowers who cannot leverage up as much anymore.
+This driven by a weaker pass-through to average mortgage interest rates, which determines a smaller cash-flow effect to borrowers who cannot leverage up as much anymore.
 The aggregate consumption response differential vanishes completely in the "ES-ARM47%" economy, where Spain is required to share the same mix of ARMs and FRMs as the euro area.
 This is because, in this economy, the pass-through to average mortgage interest rates is the same as the euro area one.
 Spanish borrowers can leverage up only slightly more than euro area borrowers, an effect driven by the higher homeownership rate.
-However, the level effect alone is not enough to meaningfully increase aggregate consumption relative to the euro area.
+However, the level effect alone is not enough to meaningfully increase aggregate consumption relative to the euro area, which is consistent with the results discussed in Section 4.2.

-In terms of redistribution of resources between households, Figure 11 shows that savers win from the banking union relative to the borrowers.
+In terms of redistribution of resources between households, Figure 11 shows that savers win from the euro-area-wide mortgage market relative to the borrowers.
 This is because the more FRMs the savers issue, the more interest rate risk they bear - which is advantageous during an expansion.
 On the other hand, borrowers in economies with a lower ARM share are forced to give up on non-durable consumption because the mortgage interest payments do not fall as much.
 This redistribution of non-durable consumption between borrowers and savers consequently leads to a redistribution of welfare.
-This poses a trade-off to the monetary authority between a weakened heterogeneous transmission mechanism and a redistribution of resources towards the wealthier households of the economy.
+This poses a trade-off to the monetary authority: A euro-area-wide mortgage market successfully weakens the heterogeneous effects of monetary policy at the cost of redistributing resources towards the wealthier households.